apache/dolphinscheduler/docs/docs/en/faq.md

 ## Q : What is the address of swagger ui

-A: 1, For version 1.2+ is http://apiServerIp:apiServerPort/dolphinscheduler/doc.html others is http://apiServerIp:apiServerPort/escheduler/doc.html.
+A: 1, For version 3.1.0+ is http://apiServerIp:apiServerPort/dolphinscheduler/swagger-ui/index.html,
+for version 1.2+ is http://apiServerIp:apiServerPort/dolphinscheduler/doc.html others is http://apiServerIp:apiServerPort/escheduler/doc.html.

 ---